 Hunter Education Volunteer Instructor

 Becoming certified as a Hunter Education Instructor is a great way to insure the continuation of Kentucky's hunting tradition.
-Every year over 15,000 Kentucky citizens learn about safe and ethical hunting by participating in the ten (10) hour Kentucky Hunter Education Course.
+Every year over 15,000 Kentucky citizens learn how to be a safe and ethical hunter by participating in a Kentucky Hunter Education Course or Range Day.

 View Volunteer Instructor Courses

 Finally, the program can always use a few more good men and women who are interested in insuring a future for hunting and shooting sports.
 For questions regarding instructor training, contact the Hunter Training Officer for your county by using the map below.

 Temporary Hunter Education Exemption Permit

 The temporary hunter education exemption permit allows a person to hunt for one year without first completing a hunter education course.
 The permit will be available online for a $5 fee and is available to both Kentucky residents and nonresidents.
 “License sales have been going down over the years, and we were looking for a solution to the problem,” said Bill Balda, hunter education supervisor for the Kentucky Department of Fish and Wildlife Resources.

 We want people to try hunting, to take advantage of Kentucky’s wildlife resources.
 Bill Balda, KDFWR